Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 We refitted both models with the optimal λ and used them to predict the testing set.
 The resulting test MSE for Ridge Regression is 10.699063670936091, and the resulting test MSE for Lasso Regression is 10.691531404491021.

 A similar approach also works for the Elastic Net Regression.
 We first found the tunning parameters λ and α using cross-validation, then refitted the model with the optimal λ and α, and finally used the model to predict on the testing set.
 The resulting parameters found using 5-fold cross-validation are λ= 0.01993890746208 and α=0.9 (α is selected from {0.1,0.2 ..., 0.9}).
 The test MSE of the fitted Elastic Net Regression model using the optimal λ and α is 10.6917359885709.

-Related codes can be found in the ‘Regularization (with Lasso & Ridge & Elastic Net)’ file in the "Parametric Model" folder of this project.

 </details>